No expiration date

 Human tour guide

-• Hotel pickup and drop-off.
-However we may offer hotel pick up & drop off for a small additional fee
+• Hotel pickup and drop-off — available on request for a small additional fee

 Meeting point